Honest Feedback

 After the tenth read you lose all perspective.
 Loving it and hating it on alternating days is not a signal about the book; it is a signal that you are too close to it.
 That is exactly why you need an outside read.

-The fear of "it’s not perfect" is not the same as "it’s not ready"
+"Not perfect" is not the same as "not ready"

 No published book is perfect — not the classics, not this year's bestsellers.
 Waiting for perfect is how manuscripts die in a drawer.
 The real question is whether it delivers on its promise to its reader, not whether it is flawless.